Things to Do in Fayetteville on Razorback Game Day Weekends

 - Dickson Street – An eclectic gateway to the university, Dickson Street is the place for unique retail shops, restaurants, bars, and live music venues.
 You’ll find people shopping, eating, and drinking here before, during, and after the game.

-- Downtown Square – It’s known for its beautiful landscaping and Farmer’s Market that runs three days a week – Tuesdays, Thursdays and Saturdays - beginning in spring and ending in early autumn.
+- Downtown Square – It’s known for its beautiful landscaping and Farmer’s Market that runs three days a week – Tuesday, Thursday and Saturday - beginning in spring and ending in early autumn.
 One of the longest running in the state, it’s not your average Farmer’s Market.
-Coffee, breakfast joints, brunch, and Bloody Mary’s, await you in addition to the produce, pottery, art gallery, retail shops, and lively throng of folks mulling around the square.
+Market merchants sell flowers, produce, art and more.
+Businesses around the square offer coffee, breakfast, brunch, lunch and dinner.
+You'll also find an art gallery, retail shops, musicians and lively throng of folks mulling around.
 It’s an energy filled space to start your game day.

-- Live music – Stages, big and small, let you feel the heartbeat of Fayetteville.
+Live music – Stages, big and small, let you feel the heartbeat of Fayetteville.
 Some offer free music, while others require a cover charge.
 George’s Majestic Lounge is the king of live music with two stages and a history dating to 1927.
-Jose’s outdoor patio is always a lively place.
+JJ's open air patio is always a lively place.
 Kingfish is popular for its outdoor stage with free music and a large deck and lawn.
 Smoke & Barrel and Powerhouse Seafood & Grill are also known for their great music vibes.
-The Walmart AMP in Rogers brings in big name acts at its outdoor music pavilion.

-- Fayetteville Ale Trail - Arkansas’s first craft beer tasting adventure, this self-guided beer tour lets visitors experience the award-winning craft beer culture of the Ozarks.
+Fayetteville Ale Trail – This craft beer tasting adventure is a self-guided beer tour that lets visitors experience the award-winning craft beer culture of the Ozarks.
 Pick up an ale trail passport and have it stamped at each brewery to receive a commemorative bottle opener.
-There are more than eight breweries on the tour.
-Need a designated driver?
-Let Hogshead Tours take you.
+Passports are available at the Fayetteville Visitors Center on the square and all 17 stops.

-- Escape Rooms - Free your inner sleuth.
+Escape Rooms – Free your inner sleuth.
 Solve puzzles, piece together information and race against time to escape the room you’ve been “locked” in at one of these two new adventure spaces.
 Ozark Escape has three rooms of various sizes, each with its own theme, and a Game Master tracking your progress.
-The NWA Escape Room offers two different rooms, each with a different scenario.
-Both venues allow a range of players from two to 10 depending on room size.

 - Dickson Street Book Shop – Call the maze runner to get you through aisle after aisle of floor to ceiling books on every subject in the universe.
 This city landmark offers 100,000 used and out-of-print books, antique and rare volumes, and specializes in literature, poetry, Irish Studies, and Americana.
-You don’t even have to know how to read to be in awe of the loaded shelves and stacks of reading material.
+You'll be in awe of the loaded shelves and stacks of reading material.

-- Golf – the toughest decision golfers will have to make is which course to play – there are over 30 in northwest Arkansas.
+- Golf – the toughest decision golfers will have to make is which course to play – there are more than 30 in Northwest Arkansas.
 Or, Gator Golf offers two 18-hole mini-golf courses on a wooded hillside.
 Lokomotion Family Fun Park has mini-golf, video games, and go-karts.

 - Arkansas and Missouri Railroad – Travel in the style of a bygone era in refurbished antique passenger or parlor coaches over trestles with views for miles, through a quarter-mile tunnel, to the top of the scenic Boston Mountains, and into the historic Arkansas River Basin.
 Choose from three popular excursions.
 Sometimes there are special rides associated with events.